kuler90/OrangeFramework/README.md

 OrangeFramework is a collection of components for fast and high quality developing mobile apps on Objective-C and Swift.
 It was designed with a focus on simplicity and flexibility.
 All components are fully independent and can be used separately.

 OrangeFramework includes:
-* Light-weight iOC container (used for dependency injection).
+* Dependency.
+Light-weight iOC container for dependency injection.
-* Flexible logger.
+* Log.
+Simple and flexible logger.
+* Device.
+Component for detecting the running device info.
-* Powerful extensions.
+* Extensions.
+Collection of useful Objective-C categories and Swift extensions.
-* Simple system info getter.
+* Segues.
+A few needful segues.

 ## Installation